Suspect admits killing Ukrainian lawmaker, says it was ‘revenge’ against authorities

 The suspect told journalists that he would like a verdict to be issued quickly so that he can be “exchanged for prisoners of war so that I can go and find my son’s body,” the video from the courtroom shows.

+The father and son had argued about the younger man fighting in the war, she said, claiming that the soldier had blocked his father everywhere.

+“The news from the trial in the case of… Parubiy’s murder shocked our family.
+It is important that the memory of Mykhailo is not discredited in this situation,” she said.

-Ukrainian media has reported that the man’s son was a soldier in the country’s military.
-When asked about this, the Lviv Regional Prosecutor’s Office said that this angle, as well as other information, will be investigated.
+When asked about the information circulating regarding the suspect’s son, the Lviv Regional Prosecutor’s Office said that this angle, as well as others, will be investigated.

 The funeral for Parubiy was also held on Tuesday, Maksym Kozytskyi, the head of Lviv’s regional military administration, posted to social media.